 This is the Best Kayaking Experience on Oahu.
-This self-guided* Oahu kayak tour takes you up a calm river into the valley then out into the bay for a great view of the coast.
+This self-guided* Oahu kayak tour takes you up a calm river into the secluded Kahana valley then out into Kahana Bay for a great view of the coast and mountains.
 Enjoy the picturesque landscape of turquoise ocean, secluded beach, green-clad mountains and plentiful jungle of Kahana Valley.
 The whole place has an amazonian like feel to it.

 *No tour guide provided.
-You will need a vehicle to transport the equipment about 1 mile.
+You will need a 4-door vehicle (or vehicle with roof racks) to transport the equipment for about 1 mile.
 We provide foam pads and straps that fit most vehicles

 Our services were highlighted on Japanese TV, Ariyoshi’s Summer Vacation, Oahu, Hawaii, 2017

 “Wow!
 What an incredible experience.
 We kayaked through the rainforest in the pouring rain and wouldn’t have changed anything about it.” … “It was so lush and green and something each of us will remember forever.”

 “It was perfect for my 10 and 12 year old children.
 The kids enjoyed a rope swing in the rain forest and we all enjoyed riding the waves into shore at the end of our tour.
 Thank you Active Oahu Tours!”

 “We even got to paddle out from the river to the ocean which was awesome.
 The kids loved the kayaking and found it very memorable.”